grantj-re3/BadLieGolf/Links_GolfBall.md

      5. There’s No Such Thing as a Bad Golf Ball
      6. The Need for Speed
      7. It’s Not Launch Angle, It’s Trajectory
+   - It is worth reading Tony Covey's two excellent responses to CryptoDog's questions about "ROBOT GOLF BALLS TEST | Find the best 2023 model for your game!"
    - [Best Golf Balls of 2023: Expert Tested & Data-Backed](https://mygolfspy.com/buyers-guides/golf-balls/best-golf-balls/)

 1. [MyGolfSpy | 2021 Golf Ball Test Results | 2021](https://mygolfspy.com/buyers-guides/golf-balls/best-golf-balls-2021/)